Top 10 Things to do in Muscat in One Day

 Visit Muscat Fish Market

-Go back in time at Old Fort in Qurum
+Go Back in Time to Old Fort in Qurum

 Muttrah Corniche